drewpendergrass/CHEEREIO/docs/Debugging.rst

 I think I solved it!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you conclude that the KILL_ENS file was produced by a minor problem, such as an out-of-memory error, bad Unix environment, a random cluster hiccup, or an easily-resolved fix to source code, you can run the ``cleanup_after_kill_ens.sh`` script from within the ``core/`` folder.
 This script will take care of some of the main technicalities that can cause a resubmitted CHEEREIO run to fail, such as making sure that all signal files are aligned.
 From there, you can simply resubmit the job array.
 However, CHEEREIO is a complex piece of code and sometimes errors can root themselves deeply in the ensemble in ways that are difficult to remove.
 If your second submission fails, it is easiest to (1) use the clean spun-up backup ensemble, or (2) fully redeploy the ensemble.
+To restore a clean spun-up back ensemble, execute the restore_backup.batch script in the scratch folder (WARNING: will delete your current ensemble; to preserve, rename top-level directory).
+More details on the restore_backup.batch script are available here: :ref:`restore backup`.
 This is the CHEEREIO equivalent of turning it off and back on again.

 CHEEREIO is running, but my ensemble is not updating
 -------------